LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    yes

 The default value of this flag is the :ref:`logtalk <apis:logtalk/0>` built-in object.
-This object complies with the ``expanding`` protocol but defines the expansion predicates to always fail to allow a default value for the flag that effectively prevents the use of default expansions when compiling files.
+This object complies with the ``expanding`` protocol by defining the expansion predicates to trivially succeed without changing input terms and goals.
+These definitions  allows the ``logtalk`` object to be used as a file specific hook object, effectively preventing the use of default expansions when compiling those files.

 Note that, due to the ``set_logtalk_flag/2`` directive being local to a source, file, using it to specify a hook object will override any defined default hook